mxkdevops/cicd-pipeline-train-schedule-git/README.md

 git commit -m "<messages describing the change >"
 ```
 Few notes to commit :
--Commit only adds the changes to your local copy of the repository .
+* Commit only adds the changes to your local copy of the repository .
 It does not push them to any remote repository . such as GitHub
 * Commit will only commit the changes that were staged using `git add `